mialkin/docs/csharp/concurrency/concurrency.md

 **Multithreading** is a form of concurrency that uses multiple threads of execution.

 > Multithreading refers to literally using multiple threads.
 As demonstrated in many recipes in this book, multithreading is *one* form of concurrency, but certainly not the only one.
 In fact, direct use of low-level threading types has almost no purpose in a modern application; higher-level abstractions are more powerful and more efficient than old-school multithreading.
-For that reason, I’ll minimize my coverage of outdated techniques.
+For that reason, I'll minimize my coverage of outdated techniques.
 None of the multithreading recipes in this book use the `Thread` or `BackgroundWorker` types; they have been replaced with superior alternatives.<sup>2</sup>

-> **WARNING:** As soon as you type `new Thread()`, it’s over; your project already has legacy code.<sup>3</sup>
+> **WARNING:** As soon as you type `new Thread()`, it's over; your project already has legacy code.<sup>3</sup>

-> But don’t get the idea that multithreading is dead!
+> But don't get the idea that multithreading is dead!
 Multithreading lives on in the *thread pool*, a useful place to queue work that automatically adjusts itself according to demand.
 In turn, the thread pool enables another important form of concurrency: *parallel processing*.<sup>4</sup>

 ### Parallel processing